wp-plugins/sis-tabs/readme.txt

 `[all-tabs]`

-Or you can paste following to add map to your theme:
+Or you can paste following to add tab to your theme:

 `<?php echo do_shortcode('[all-tabs]'); ?>`